 The first program is about encouraging writers to reach for their dreams no matter what tries to stand in their way.
 Our “Speaking Events” program is a presentation for various groups to hear about the magical, life-changing journey to bring Sacajawea, The Windcatcher to the world.
 (We are scheduling for later this year due to Covid-19.)

-The second is a “Script Analysis” program designed to review and give feedback to writers who have a manuscript or screenplay.
+The second is a “Film Production Services” program designed to help writer-producers create a dynamic Development package for their film project, and to review and give feedback on manuscripts or screenplays.
 Just a note: when writing about Sacajawea, I had a wonderful script analyst who reviewed the screenplay three separate times.
 Later, I worked with a director/writer involved in the Sacajawea project and she helped me take my SPEC script and format it into a production screenplay.
 I advise writers to work with a script analyst who can help them polish their writing.
-Creating a story from beginning to end is not an easy task, and all that work is worth making it the best it can be.
+Creating a story from beginning to end is not an easy task, and all that work is worth making it the best it can be – then creating a film that will inspire people.

 Please check out our programs.
 And, if you are interested in either one or both, just CONTACT US.